-Types of Treatment Offered at Valley Behavioral Health System
+Types of Treatment for Self-Harm Offered at Valley Behavioral Health System

 When you arrive at our mental health rehab center, you will begin the admissions process by completing a comprehensive assessment with one of our qualified assessment specialists.
 Upon completion of the assessment, a recommendation for the most appropriate level of care will be made.
 You will then begin developing an individualized treatment plan with a team of care managers that will help guide you throughout the duration of your rehab, with appropriate alterations being made when necessary.
 At our mental health rehab center, we use a variety of therapeutic techniques that will be tailored to meet the needs identified in your rehabplan.
 Examples of these various therapeutic techniques are:

 Medication management: One part of successfully managing the symptoms that people suffer from the emotions that lead to self-harming behaviors comes in the form of medication.
 At all times during the course of rehab, medication is closely monitored and will be altered if needed.